 A well-formatted eBook only requires the use of the following styles, plus they are the only ones recognized by our converter:

-Direct (Inline) Formatting such as bold, italics, bullets, and numbered lists
+- Direct (Inline) Formatting such as bold, italics, first level bullets, and first level numbered lists.

 Important Note: If you are uploading multiple files for conversion to EPUB format, such as a separate file for each section or chapter, EACH file must include Heading 1 style on the first line (Introduction, Chapter 1, Chapter 2, etc.), otherwise you will receive an error message during conversion.
 Additionally, heading styles in EACH file must progress sequentially from Heading 1 > 2 > 3.